Email Marketing: The Complete Guide 2026

 - Conversion rate of 6.05% on average (3x higher than social media)

-- 59% of respondents say that emails influence their purchasing decisions
+- 59% of respondents say emails influence their purchase decisions

 |---|---|---|---|---|

-The decisive advantage: Email marketing becomes cheaper over time, not more expensive.
+The decisive advantage: email marketing gets cheaper over time, not more expensive.
 The larger your list, the lower the cost per contact.
-With paid channels, it is the opposite -- CPCs rise with competition.
-Combined with a well-thought-out content marketing strategy, email marketing reaches its full potential.
+With paid channels it is the opposite – CPCs rise with competition.
+Together with a well-thought-out content marketing strategy, email marketing unfolds its full potential.

 Tool Comparison: The Best Email Marketing Platforms 2026

 Choosing the right tool is one of the most important decisions.
-The wrong platform costs you not only money but also time and frustration.
-Here is a detailed comparison of the most popular platforms:
+The wrong platform costs you not only money, but also time and nerves.
+Here is a detailed comparison of the most popular platforms for the DACH market:

 | Criterion | Mailchimp | Brevo (ex Sendinblue) | ActiveCampaign | CleverReach |